PatrickARatcliff/repair-shop/README.md

 ```
 AS the owner of a vehicle repair business

-I WANT employees and managers to be able to log into an application that gives them all of the tools and information necessary to the requirements of their position.
+I WANT employees and managers to be able to log into an application that gives them all of the tools and information necessary to the requirements of their position

 SO THAT they can manage the business through a single page application
 ````